BionicHusky/cyberapp/docs/index.md

 !!! note
     Buffer box detection is the hardest at lower resolutions -- sometimes lowering the detection for buffer boxes doesn't help.
 In this case, you can set a buffer size override instead.

+#### Forced autohacking

+Sometimes, you want to have CPAH automatically deselect daemons to always produce a solvable puzzle after analysis.
+Force autohacking allows for this.
+Additionally, you can choose which daemons to keep selected.

+Lastly, if you enable forced autohacking and you run analysis on a breach protocol puzzle composed of only datamine daemons, CPAH will try to maximize cash and component rewards.

 ## Debugging